maniospas/Blombly/docs/basics/builtins.md

 Finally, deferring declares code to run later. *The deferred code is always executed*, even if errors occur in the interim.
 Normally, defer occurs just before return statements, including returning from `new` scopes that create structs.
-In advanced settings, you can remove cyclic struct references.
+It is also applied upon entering and exiting `try` blocks.
-Here is a usage example where we ignore the brackers of the deferred code block.
+In advanced settings, you can clear resources, remove cyclic struct references, or completely clear struct contents.
+Here is a usage example, where we ignore the brackets of the deferred code block for simplicity.

 ```java
 // main.bb